zohaib87/xe-theme/README.md

 Getting Started With Theme
 --------------------------

-Download `_xe` from GitHub.
-The first thing you want to do is copy the `_xe` directory and change the name to something else (like, say, `megatherium`), and then you'll need to do a seven-step find and replace on the name in all the templates.
+Download `xe-framework` from GitHub.
+The first thing you want to do is copy the `xe-framework` directory and change the name to something else (like, say, `megatherium`), and then you'll need to do a seven-step find and replace on the name in all the templates.

 1. Search for `'_xe'` (inside single quotations) to capture the text domain.
 2. Search for `_xe_` to capture all the function names.